 Simone Pin Productions, LLC

 Shadae Simone and Annya Pin are “thrilled and excited to be a part of the finale!
-This means a lot to us as if we have worked incredibly hard over the past year to grow our business and we are looking forward to sharing our company’s value and mission during the live pitch!”
+This means a lot to us as we have worked incredibly hard over the past year to grow our business and we are looking forward to sharing our company’s value and mission during the live pitch!”

 To learn more about SimonePin Productions check out their website here.